-The video below showing McGovern Centennial Gardens gives one a good overall look at the 15 acre newest addition to Hermann Park.
+The video below showing McGovern Centennial Gardens gives one an excellent overall look at the 15 acre newest addition to Hermann Park.

 There are a total of 445 acres in Hermann Park which is one of Houston’s premier public green spaces.

 We all benefit from the philanthropist and benefactor George Hermann who presented 385 acres of this land to the City of Houston back in 1914.
-It has been transformed over the years to the fabulous park it is today through the efforts of many people.
+It has changed over the years to the fabulous park it is today through the efforts of many people.

 Houston residents also owe a debt of gratitude to Dr. John P. McGovern who was also a noted philanthropist.
-His name is assigned to numerous institutions in the Houston area and now these McGovern Centennial Gardens within Hermann Park bear his name.
+His name is on numerous institutions in the Houston area, and now these McGovern Centennial Gardens within Hermann Park also bear his name.

-The Houston Garden Center used to be located in this spot with a sensory herb garden and magnificent beds of roses.
-The Asian gazebo is still here but moved to a new spot.
+The Houston Garden Center used to be here in this spot with a sensory herb garden and magnificent beds of roses.
+The Asian gazebo is still here but moved to a new place.

-Roses are still here…in fact there are 350 new roses and some of the climbing varieties are displayed over numerous archways in the Rose Garden area.
-This makes a perfect spot for photographs.
+Roses are still here, and there are 350 new roses, and some of the climbing varieties are growing over numerous archways in the Rose Garden area.
+The rose garden makes a perfect spot for photographs.
 It looked like a wedding party was having some photos taken on the most recent day of our visit.

 Under the shade of many trees is the Woodland Garden which provides a respite from the heat.
 It was green and verdant the times we have visited but would be a thing of beauty when the numerous azaleas and camellias are in bloom.
 Seating is provided in this part of the garden as well as in many other places.
 It is perfect for quiet contemplation.

 Just like in other areas of the park where different seasons would highlight various plants and flowers, it is no different in this garden.
-Some of the beds had vegetables ready to harvest and other beds were vacant.
-Perhaps seeds were ready to be sown.
+Some of the beds had vegetables ready to harvest, and other beds were vacant.
+Perhaps seeds were prepared to be sown.

-The view above is from The Cherie Flores Garden Pavilion looking across the wide expanse of lawn towards the the 30 foot high Garden Mount.
+The view above is from The Cherie Flores Garden Pavilion looking across the vast expanse of lawn towards the 30 foot high Garden Mount.
 It is a focal point of that end of the park with the Pavilion anchoring the other end.

 Jetted fountains provide splashing water sounds in the pool fronting the Cherie Flores Garden Pavilion.
-This is a very modern looking structure with a passageway clad with stainless steel.
+The pavilion is a very modern looking structure with a passageway clad with stainless steel.
 Peter Bohlin gets the credit for this design.

-Chairs are provided under a shade structure and water and restrooms are available at this site.
+Chairs are under a shade structure, and water and restrooms are available at this site.

 While the video below is advertising a specific catering company, it does give one an idea of what it would be like to rent space in and outside of the Cherie Flores Garden Pavilion.

-The Garden Mound can be viewed from many angles within this park.
-The vegetation growing on the mound has become more lush than when my photos were taken.
+The Garden Mound is on view from many angles within this park.
+The vegetation growing on the mound had become lusher than when I first took my photos.

 People walk in a spiral manner on a paved pathway going up to the top of the Garden Mound.
-At each level different views of what lies below becomes evident.
+At each level, different views of what lies below become evident.
 At one point the path crosses a waterfall tumbling down the earthen mound into the pool at the bottom.